Ziinc/promptlee/docs/docs/intro/index.md

 # Introduction

-PromptPro is a prompt development environment, focusing on prompt engineering and automation.
+Promptlee is a prompt development environment, focusing on prompt engineering and automation.
 It is a free-to-use webapp.

 ![App Home](./app.png)